University Rules & Regulations

 Helmets/Hats – SUPA does not demand any style of protective riding hat.
 Polo Helmets are recommended, however any riding hat that meets the standards set by the HPA is acceptable.

-Horse Hire – if you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL, (Riding Establishment Licence) to hire out horses for payment or remuneration.
-It is your responsibility to ensure that your horse hirer has a current REL or is a member of the APSPH.
+Horse Hire – We emphasise that horse hire is a matter between individual students or Universities and Horse Hirers.
+If you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL, (Riding Establishment Licence) to hire out horses for payment or remuneration.
+It is your responsibility (not SUPA’s) to ensure that your horse hirer has a current REL or is a member of the APSPH.

 Your University official must inform us who they are hiring horses from that academic year.
 Also, prior to a tournament, inform SUPA of any changes in horse hirer.

 Coaching from the Sidelines – We are aware of the possibly disruptive nature of side-line instructing and heckling and the effect on some players, especially in the beginners division.
 During play the Umpires will determine what is aggressive coaching and what is genuine encouragement and act accordingly.
 All players are requested to talk to the Umpire when play has stopped, regarding any issues they may have.
 This does not mean that you cannot cheer your team on or that coaches cannot do their jobs.
 On the contrary ‘atmosphere make the game’.
 However, any coaching instructions or heckling of opposing teams must be deemed to have been made in the spirit of the game of polo.

 Any tack or safety issues that may have been missed by the Umpire or player can be indicated from the side-lines, as normal, during play.